- What is Irish citizenship through marriage?

 The Irish government permits foreign nationals to get Irish citizenship via various means, i.e., naturalisation, ancestry, and also marriage.
 Ireland also permits dual citizenship allowing individuals intending to apply for Irish citizenship to retain their home country’s passport while enjoying the travel freedoms of owning an Irish passport.

 While it is wonderful to become an Irish citizen and share your nationality with your significant other, the process can be a little challenging.
-As such, it is good to do thorough research and get all the help you may need to smoothen the process as much as you can.
-This is why you should contact the IAS for expert help, advice, and guidance on what you need to do to become an Irish citizen.
+As such, it is good to do thorough research and get all the professional help from an immigration lawyer you may need to smooth out the process as much as you can.
+This is why you should contact the IAS team for expert help, advice, and guidance on what you need to do to become an Irish citizen instead.

 Call us on 0333 305 3612 or use the contact form to learn more about our Immigration Services.